onyx-and-iris/nvda-voicemeeter/README.md

 The `Save Settings` option opens a popup window with two buttons, `Browse` and `Cancel`.
 Browse opens a Save As dialog, Cancel returns to the main app window.

 `Load Settings` and `Load on Startup` both open an Open dialog box immediately.

+### `Quick access binds`

+There are a number of quick binds available to assist with faster navigation and general usage.

+When focused on any one of "Physical Strip", "Virtual Strip" or "Buses" you may use `Control + Number` to skip to the corresponding channel number.

+When focused on any single channel (Strip or Bus), the following binds exist:

+- `Control + O` will trigger the Mono button
+- `Control + S` will trigger the Solo button
+- `Control + M` will trigger the Mute button

+You may also enter slider modes which allow for control of the channels sliders until the slider mode is exited.
+You may access the slider modes with the following binds:

+- `Control + U` will enter Audibility mode
+- `Control + G` will enter Gain mode
+- `Control + T` will enter Gate mode
+- `Control + L` will enter Limit mode

+To exit any of the slider modes press `Escape`.

+Once you are in a slider mode you may now control the slider that matches the slider mode.
+Slider mode binds match the normal slider binds with the addition of the Alt keypress.
+For example, where you would normally use `Right Arrow` to shift a slider rightwards by 1 step, in slider mode you would now use `Alt + Right Arrow`.

 ### Issues